deepak-20122192/TestProject/README.md

 	* Install Docker-Compose (https://docs.docker.com/compose/install/)

  - **Install Setup**
- 	* After clone the project run below command
+ 	* After clone the project run below command on root directory
 		> sh deploy.sh
 	* After succesfull setup, All the details such as web url, Admin Username and Admin Password will displayed on the screen